young-sudo/fundus-vae/README.md

 ## Hierarchical VAE

-Hierarchical Variational Autoencoders (VAEs) represent an advanced evolution of the standard VAE framework, featuring a multi-layered latent variable structure.
+[Hierarchical Variational Autoencoders](https://proceedings.mlr.press/v139/havtorn21a.html) (VAEs) represent an advanced evolution of the standard VAE framework, featuring a multi-layered latent variable structure.
 This hierarchical structure, akin to a Bayesian network, enables capturing complex data distributions through a nuanced representation with multiple latent layers, where each layer is dependent on its predecessor.

 In a simple hierarchical VAE model with two latent layers, $z_2$ and $z_1$, the relationship is such that $z_1$ is dependent on $z_2$, forming a sequential structure $z_2 \rightarrow z_1$.
 This leads to a distinct alteration in both the VAE's architecture and its probabilistic model:
 - **Probabilistic model**: $p(x,z_1,z_2)=p(x|z_1)p(z_1|z_2)p(z_2)$
 - **Inference model**: $q(z_1,z_2|x)=q(z_1|x)q(z_2|z_1)$
 - **ELBO formulation**: $E_{q(z_1|z_2)}-D_{KL}(q(z_1|x)‖p(z_1))-D_{KL}(q(z_2|z_1)‖p(z_2))$

-## Implementation
+## AlexNet-like VAE

+[AlexNet](https://dl.acm.org/doi/abs/10.1145/3065386) is a pioneering deep convolutional neural network architecture that achieved a breakthrough in large-scale image classification by winning the 2012 ImageNet competition, demonstrating the effectiveness of deep CNNs for visual recognition tasks.

+An AlexNet-like VAE adopts an encoder–decoder architecture inspired by the convolutional design of the original 2012 AlexNet.
+The encoder mirrors AlexNet’s deep convolutional stack, using multiple convolutional layers with large receptive fields, strides, and nonlinear activations to progressively extract high-level visual features from the input, which are then mapped to a single latent variable $z$.
+The decoder follows a symmetric structure, replacing convolutions with transposed convolutions to reconstruct the input from the latent representation.
+By combining AlexNet’s expressive feature hierarchy with the probabilistic latent modeling of a VAE, this architecture is well suited for learning structured latent representations of complex image data.

+# Results

 3 VAE architectures were taken into consideration:
 - Simple VAE - having simple Encoder and Decoder with 3 convolutional layers (dims=16,32,64) and 1 latent layer